A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 1/README.md

 This adventure contains all treasure for 1st through 4th levels.

 The wealth to level chart was followed such that the treasure explicitly laid out in the "loot" sections adds up to exactly 1,835 GP in value (175 gp + 300 gp + 500 gp + 860 gp).
-Permanent items and consumables matching the guidelines were provided (i.e. 2x 1st level and 2x 2nd level permanent items for Level 1), and lower level items may be  included as well for flavor.
+Permanent items and consumables matching the guidelines were provided (i.e. 2x 1st level and 2x 2nd level permanent items for Level 1).

 It's assumed that even though NPCs may use consumable items in their possession, those items will still become part of the loot.
 If you decide not to do this, you should replace it with something else (or just increase the cash value of currency items).